amajmundar1/RShell/README.md

 # CS 100 RShell
 Winter 2019
-## Abdullah Majmundar - 861233763
+Abdullah Majmundar - 861233763
-## Emily Dixon - 862051249
+Emily Dixon - 862051249

 # Introduction:

 program will be able to print a command prompt as well as read in and then execute a line of commands.
-- [ ] design patterns used:
-- [ ] overview of inputs
+Parser will separate input into commands and connectors, which will then be processed and executed by their respective classes.

 # Diagram: